Twin Pregnancy Week By Week Timeline

-Let us be one of the first to with you a big ol’ CONGRATULATIONS!!!!
+Let us be one of the first to give you a big, heartfelt CONGRATULATIONS!!!!

-If you just heard that second heartbeat for the first time, or you know it’s been two for a while, you need to read our twin pregnancy week by week calendar.
-Created by expert twin moms and dads from our Twiniversity community just for moms pregnant with twins!
+Whether you’ve just heard the second heartbeat or have known for a while, our twin pregnancy week by week timeline is for you.
+Created by expert twin moms and dads from our Twiniversity community just for twin parents to be!

 Welcome to Twiniversity.
-If you found us through an internet search, or were told by one of your twin parent BFFs, you have come to right place.
-Pregnant twin moms find that Twiniversity is the world’s leading resource just for them.
-Our info is sourced not only from our outstanding Twin Mom Squad, but also from thousands of twin families around the globe.
-You’ll find that Twiniversity is all about us…the universal twin parent “us”.
-We created a place for families to read, learn, and laugh about this wild ride called twins!
+Whether you found us online or through a twin parent friend, you’re in the right place!
+Twiniversity is the world’s leading resource for everything Twinnie, from pregnancy to the first year and beyond.
+Our information comes from our Twin Mom Squad and thousands of twin families worldwide.
+You’ll find that Twiniversity is all about the universal twin parent.
+We created a place for families to read, learn, and laugh about this wild ride of raising twins!

-In case you’re new to us, Twiniversity.com offers TONS of articles about twin baby showers, double strollers, what to expect when you’re having twins, how to start a twins schedule, parenting tips for raising twins… the list goes on!
-Feel free to use that little search box above to look for anything that’s on your mind while you’re pregnant with twins or after your twins are born.
+In case you’re new to us, Twiniversity.com offers TONS of resources about twin baby showers, double strollers, what to expect when you’re having twins, how to start a twins schedule, parenting tips for raising twins…the list goes on and on!
+Feel free to use that little search box above to look for anything that is on your mind while you’re pregnant with twins or after your twins are born.

 What happens week by week with twins?